 Chief’s Response to Tariffs

-With the situation constantly changing, our mission is to provide you with up-to-date details and to proactively work with our customers and vendors, our partners, on how to mitigate the tariffs as they may pertain to you.
+With the situation constantly changing, our mission is to provide you with up-to-date details and to proactively work with our customers and partners on how to mitigate the tariffs as they may pertain to you.
 As global trade policies continue to change, we are committed to keeping you informed and supported.

 We understand the impact these changes may have, and we’re here to help.
 With a strong presence in the U.S., Mexico, and Germany, we are well positioned to work with you to find strategic solutions.
 If you identify areas where we can support you in reducing tariff exposure, please let us know.

 There are many scenarios and most are specific to our customers or products.
-Please don’t hesitate to reach out to your Account Manager or Customer Service Representative with any questions or concerns—especially if you’d like us to address your concerns individually.
+Please don’t hesitate to reach out to your Account Manager or Customer Service Representative with any questions or concerns, but most specifically to address your concerns individually.

 We will keep you informed of any developments and share updates on Chief’s response to any additional tariffs promptly.
 Thank you for your understanding as we navigate these changes together.